Charlene Mann is a friend, confidant, counselor, motivator, teacher and sounding board for the clientele who visit her Scrapbook Workshoppe.

 She has had countless moms give their graduating teens scrapbooks that chronicled their prep careers in sports, music and other activities.

 One favorite customer refuses to let a stroke, that affected her left arm, keep her from scrapbooking and another did an epic and heartfelt book on her husband's miraculous survival story following a 52-car crash in which his vehicle was pinned between two semi trucks.

 “Everyone has a story,” Mann said, “and we will provide them with everything they need to tell it.”

 The Scrapbook Workshoppe offers a wide variety of classes and all the top line of products from hot commodities like Prima Marketing, Authentique, Bo-Bunny, Echo Park, American Crafts, Teresa Collins and Tim Holtz.

 Because of the popularity of the Missouri Mavericks, Mann met with team officials and received permission to produce a spot-on die-cut image of the team's mascot, Mac.
 She also promises to have orange and blue team-color-themed paper in her shop in time for workshop where all the fans who are making scrapbooks for the players can come and work on their books and share ideas.

-Page 2 of 2 - “Charlene is so talented and offers our friends who come in so many wonderful ideas,” said Terry Smith, a longtime friend and co-worker of Mann's.
+“Charlene is so talented and offers our friends who come in so many wonderful ideas,” said Terry Smith, a longtime friend and co-worker of Mann's.
 “We don't really think of this as a store.
 It's more of a social club.
 “We want to create an atmosphere where everyone feels comfortable - and creative.
 If they have a question, we'll do our best to answer it.
 If we can't, we'll find the answer.”